Hong Kong cuisine: Eating habits

 Most restaurant serving sizes are considerably small by international standards, especially in comparison to most Western nations like the United States and Canada.
 The main course is usually accompanied by a generous portion of carbohydrates such as rice or mein (noodles).
 People generally eat 5 times a day.

 Ingredients

 Similar to Cantonese cuisine elsewhere, Hong Kong's cooking uses a wide variety of ingredients and the common ones include:

 Chinese and other Asian styles

 Hawker

 These are basically streetside food stalls, operated by usually one or two people pushing a cart.
-The carts are usually very mobile, allowing the business freedom to sell snacks in whichever area is most populated at a particular point in time.
+The carts are usually very mobile, allowing the businesses freedom to sell snacks in whichever area is most populated at a particular point in time.
 While they have been popular in the 1970s and 1980s, tight health regulations and other forms of lease versus licensed hawker restrictions have put a burden on this mobile food culture.
 The term Jau Gwei became associated with the hawkers trying to avoid restrictions.